droglenc/NCMTH107/modules/CE/GOFTest_CE1.md

 ## Random Jury Pool?
 <img src="zimgs/jury-box.jpg" alt="Jury Box" class="img-right">
 A defense attorney claimed that a jury pool is not representative of the larger population in the court's district.
 In particular, she was concerned that the jury pool contained fewer "young people" than would be expected based on district demographics.
 To test her claim, she created seven age categories, counted the number of individuals from the jury pool in each age category, and found the percentage of the district in each age category from the most recent census data.
-Her findings are below.[^2]
+Her findings are below.

 <pre>
 Ages         18-19    20-24    25-29    30-39    40-49    50-64      65+